traplol/little-lang/README.md

 }
 ```

-The return value of a function is the value of the last statement executed, even from loops
+The return value of a function is the value of the last statement executed, even from conditional blocks.
-or conditional blocks.

 ```
 def returns_42 {